iamsourabh-in/iamsourabh-in/README.md

 # About Me

 Born in the beautiful foothills of the Himalayas.
-I have always admired nature the most and calmness has always attracted me.
 On my weekends I usually take part in outdoor activities and love to travel a lot.
 In my spare time, I like to challenge my brain with some puzzles or code to solve a problem.

 ![Sourabh](https://visitor-badge.laobi.icu/badge?page_id=codeRusty)